Retribution (1987 film)

 Retribution is a 1987 American horror film directed by Guy Magar, written by Magar and Lee Wasserman, and starring Dennis Lipscomb as a suicidal man who is possessed by a vengeful spirit.

 Plot

-On Halloween, two men both suffer horrific injuries at the same time: George Miller is hospitalised after he attempts suicide by jumping from a hotel roof, and Vito Minelli dies after being shot multiple times and then set on fire when he angers the mob by being unable to pay off his gambling debts.
+On Halloween, two men both suffer horrific injuries at the same time: George Miller is hospitalized after he attempts suicide by jumping from a hotel roof, and Vito Minelli dies after being shot multiple times and then set on fire when he angers the mob by being unable to pay off his gambling debts.
 When George is revived and nursed back to health, he begins to have nightmares about Vito's life.
 His psychiatrist, Dr. Curtis, thinks that he's mentally ill, but Lt.
 Ashley believes that he's responsible for a series of brutal murders.
 George eventually discovers that he's been possessed by Vito, who has been killing the gangsters responsible for his own death.